nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 2. Down the latest version of `Duke` from [here](https://github.com/AY2324S1-CS2113-F11-1/tp/releases).
 3. Put the downloaded jar file into any directory you prefer.
 This directory should allow read and write of any files inside the directory.
+4. Open the command terminal on your device.
+Run the jar file using command `java -jar ABSOLUTE_PATH_OF_JAR_FILE`.
+If it failed, please try steps 5 and 6.
-4. Open your command terminal on your device.
-Make sure that you start the terminal from the same position/directory where the jar file is stored.
+5. Make sure that you start the terminal from the same position/directory where the jar file is stored.

    <img src="https://github.com/AY2324S1-CS2113-F11-1/tp/assets/142566176/c9387c4b-8cda-4e42-aed1-5be1aa4f913d" width="500" height="250">